 We have a number of glowing reviews from customers about the benefits of our shampoos on their scalp and hair.

 Stress has an incredible impact on the body, including making your scalp itch!
 However, de-stressing is easier said than done.
-Find some spare time to do what really relaxes you.
-Whether it be exercise, meditation or spending time outside (there seems to be a correlation between vitamin D deficiency and an itchy scalp!. - This is another reason why itchy scalps are common in the winter.
-Finding a way to calm your mind and body down is essential.
+Find some spare time to do what really relaxes you whether it be taking a bath, going for a walk, or chilling out with some music, book or film.

 These are things that can be done after a stressful day, but how do we prevent the onset of stress?
 Learning to take deep breaths, being able to take yourself out of the situation (whether it be mentally or physically) and putting your worries into perspective might help ease some pressure.